krepko7/Modern-Data-Estate/labs/Lab - ADF Data Flow/README.md

 Now do the same thing again adding a data source for the Trip_Fare.csv data.

-Also, turn on the Data flow debug option.
+If you haven't already, turn on the Data flow debug option.

 <img style="float: right;" src="../../graphics/DF_Debug.png">